MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 > [!NOTE]
 > The mappings for the Item Unit of Measure, Resource Unit of Measure, and Unit Group tables are available only if your administrator has turned on the **Unit Group Mapping** toggle on the **Microsoft Dynamics 365 Connection Setup** page.
 To learn more, go to [Synchronising Items and Resources with Products in Different Units of Measure](admin-prepare-dynamics-365-for-sales-for-integration.md#synchronize-items-and-resources-with-products-with-different-units-of-measure).

-## Synchronise items and resources with products with different units of measure
+## <a name="synchronize-items-and-resources-with-products-with-different-units-of-measure"></a>Synchronise items and resources with products with different units of measure

 Businesses often produce or purchase the items in one unit of measure, and then sell them in another.
 To synchronise items that use multiple units of measure, you must turn on the **Unit Group Mapping** toggle on the **Microsoft Dynamics 365 Connection Setup** page.